roggenkamps/NGram/README.md

 Project Gutenberg, http://gutenberg.org, has many texts that you can download and use as a source of text to use for dictionaries.

+This directory contains an SBT build file if you want to build it using SBT (www.scala-sbt.org).

 Examples